 With its gilded cluster of luxury bespoke tailors, Savile Row is arguably the snootiest street in one of the poshest areas of town

 As well as allowing me to immerse myself in the lives of the Beatles from 1968 to ’69, the book has forced me to study a particularly intriguing part of London: Mayfair, and particularly Savile Row.
 With its gilded cluster of luxury bespoke tailors, this is arguably the snootiest street in one of the poshest areas of town, and it provides a bizarre backdrop to the Fab Four’s final fling.
 On one level, the rooftop concert was a clash of working-class and upper-class cultures; it was also an assault on tradition by modernity.
 Superficially, as the boys in blue weighed in and the amps were turned off, tradition and the upper class won the day.
-However, the iconic status of the Beatles’ performance (even nearly 49 years after it happened) means that the iconoclastic Liverpudlian larrikins are the real winners.
+However, the iconic status of the Beatles’ performance (even 50-plus years after it happened) means that the iconoclastic Liverpudlian larrikins are the real winners.

 Whose idea was it?
 And what was it like to be there that day?

 Why did they do it?
 Whose idea was it?
 What was it like to be in Savile Row that day?
 And why was the rooftop concert “the opposite of Beatlemania”?
-You’ll find the answers to all these questions, and much more, in The Beatles on the Roof, published by the wonderful Omnibus Press and available in all good UK bookshops.
+You’ll find the answers to all these questions, and much more, in The Beatles on the Roof, published by the famous Omnibus Press and available in all good UK bookshops.

 © 2017 Tony Barrell

 The Beatles on the Roof, by Tony Barrell, is available HERE, or HERE.